sumanmukherjee03/practice-and-katas/k8s/istio/03-gateways/README.md

 ### Istio Gateways

+NOTE : In this example `6-istio-rules.yaml` and `7-istio-rules-with-prefix.yaml` are mutually exclusive.
+       You can only have one or the other.

 In the versioned app graph, if you wanna see the version app view along with the service view, then check "Service Nodes" in the "Display" dropdown menu.